MCV-2024-C1-Project/Team7/README.md

 ```

 ## This week's task
 The goal of this week's task is to match pictures of paintings from a large image database with other image queries that feature those artworks.
-The resemblance between each query and each image in the database is assessed based on their visual content; specifically, the similarity between their histograms.
+The resemblance between each query and each image in the database is assessed based on their visual content; specifically, the similarity between their color histograms.

 ### Task 1
 In task one, up to two methods could be chosen for computing the image descriptors (histograms).
 We decided to calculate all the histograms in advance for the following color representations: RGB, CIELAB, HSV, YCrCb, and Grayscale, so we could experiment if we wanted to.
 After the process of creation, the histograms are saved in pickle files.
 This is done by executing the ``create_histograms.py`` script and having the databases in the ``data`` directory.